 Keep in mind that book marketing is a long-term campaign that will reap greater rewards as the results of your book promotions continue to snowball.

 Spend some time learning all about book marketing for authors so you can develop a long-term book marketing plan and stick with it.
-Marketing self-published books take time and your book marketing strategies are likely to adapt and evolve as time goes by.
+Marketing self-published books can take time, and your book marketing strategies are likely to adapt and evolve as time goes by.

-Start by focusing on your target audience, work the business relationships you already have, and tap into your creativity when you promote your book.
-Soon, you’ll be on your way to becoming a bestselling writer!
+Start by focusing on your target audience, working on the business relationships you already have, and tapping into your creativity when you promote your book.
+Soon, you’ll be on your way to becoming a bestselling author!